-amazon has revealed a new Prime Air drone design on the Prime Air page and they’ve let former Top Gear host Jeremy Clarkson reveal the new design in a short video, which shows actual footage of a drone delivery.
+Amazon has revealed a new Prime Air drone design on the Prime Air page, and they’ve let former Top Gear host Jeremy Clarkson reveal the new design in a short video, which shows actual footage of drone delivery.
 All steps of the process are followed.
 The item is ordered, picked, packed and loaded into, yes, into the drone.
-The drone then flies off to deliver the package in a suburban neighborhood.
+The drone then flies off to deliver the package to a suburban neighbourhood.
 It is one of the more viable designs I have seen yet.

 The first design, which featured in my blog post on the ship-to person system that drone delivery enables, looked like a traditional drone.
-As I’m writing this I’m realizing that I’m already thinking in terms of traditional drones.
-Anyway, it works well for smaller items, but has one disadvantage: the shipment is outside of the drone, and this has to be packaged in a small container to protect it from the weather.
-The container adds additional cost, and increased complexity, as the container probably needs to be returned.
+As I’m writing this, I realize that I’m already thinking in terms of traditional drones.
+Anyway, it works well for smaller items but has one disadvantage: the shipment is outside of the drone, and this has to be packaged in a small container to protect it from the weather.
+The container adds additional cost and increased complexity, as the container probably needs to be returned.
 A video of the initial design:

 It’s a Plane!

 The second design, which you can see below, looks much more like a plane.
-Although it looks like a plane it takes of and lands like the earlier model.
-It has an actual cargo bay in which cardboard boxes can be loaded, which eliminates the need of the plastic container.
-It can deliver package of up to 2.25 kg (5 pounds) in a range of almost 25 kilometers (15 miles) around the warehouse where it is based and will have a cruising altitude of around 120 meters (400 feet).
-According to the video the drone will use sense and avoid technology.
+Although it looks like a plane, it takes off and lands like the earlier model.
+It has an actual cargo bay where you can load cardboard boxes, eliminating the need for a plastic container.
+It can deliver a package of up to 2.25 kg (5 pounds) in a range of almost 25 kilometres (15 miles) around the warehouse where it is based and will have a cruising altitude of around 120 meters (400 feet).
+According to the video, the drone will use sense and avoid technology.
 It scans in all directions and steers clear of any obstacles, inanimate or moving.

 Cleared for Landing

-There are strict rules for anything moving in airspace.
-Each country or region has its own rules and regulations, and regulators all over the world are working on guidelines that would make commercial drone delivery (and other drone related services) legal. amazon writes the following on the Prime Air site on airspace safety:
+There are strict rules for anything moving in the airspace.
+Each country or region has its own rules and regulations, and regulators worldwide are working on guidelines that would make commercial drone delivery (and other drone-related services) legal.
+Amazon writes the following on the Prime Air site on airspace safety:

 We believe the airspace is safest when small drones are separated from most manned aircraft traffic, and where airspace access is determined by capabilities.
 To learn more, view our airspace proposals here and here.